0x9ONU/Obsidian-Notes/2 - Sophomore Year/Spring 2024/Maker Engineering/Maker Engineering Week 1.md

 # Guided Project

-A Double LED Blinker controlled by an arduino.
+A Double LED Blinker controlled by an Arduino.

 ## Steps